 Protection against contact with hazardous materials is important for health and safety.
 Many chemicals can cause skin damage or provoke allergic reactions.
 Some toxic chemicals can be absorbed through the skin.
 Skin can be damaged by friction or from extremes of heat.
 In biological work, skin contamination can lead to infection.

-Given the wide range of work being done at Rutgers no single glove will meet the needs of everyone.
-Gloves must be selected on the basis of the materials being handled and the type of work undertaken.
+Given the wide range of work being done at Rutgers, no single glove will meet the needs of everyone.
+Gloves must be selected based on the materials being handled and the type of work undertaken.

 When Should Gloves Be Worn?